nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 [Info] Authenticated user with ID d42ed530-adba-41f0-99af-60bd6c476617
 ```

-We see indeed that the database connection pool and HTTP client manager only get created once, instead of being recreated for each request.
+Indeed, we see that the database connection pool and the HTTP client manager only get created once instead of being recreated for each request.

-If you'd like to read through the full and runnable examples for this section, you can do so in [this gist](https://gist.github.com/nicolashery/4603a6976b02ef8e4f477e3e93160e46).
+If you'd like to read through this section's complete and runnable examples, you can do so in [this gist](https://gist.github.com/nicolashery/4603a6976b02ef8e4f477e3e93160e46).

 ## An example nested API